joemphilips/docker-lnd-handson/2-BOLTZ.md

 In this tutorial we will go through creating submarine swap for Lightning-BTC/onchain-BTC

-First, lets run every necessary contains and prepare lnd, we assume that bob is the one running the boltz server.

 ## Why Boltz?

 At the time of writing, The most common service for managing the channel balance is using [Lightning Loop](https://github.com/lightninglabs/loop).